wmfs/dependency-search/README.md

 @semantic-release/git@10.0.1
 ```

-...and your projects were under the `c:\projects` directory.
-If you execute the following command...
+...and your projects were under the `c:\projects` directory, you can execute a search via the following command...

 ```
 npm run start -- c:\dependencies.txt c:\projects
 ```

-You will get output looking something like this...
+...which will result in output looking something like this...

 ```
 "C:\Program Files\nodejs\npm.cmd" run start -- c:\dependencies.txt c:\projects